 One of the most popular attractions on the island is Fort Clinch State Park.
 This park contains what remains of Fort Clinch, which is one of the most well preserved American forts from the 19th century.
 Visitors will regularly find Civil War reenactments happening here, but the park is also a great place for beach activities!

-As for cultural activities, you can catch regular shows at the Amelia Community Theatre and the Fernandina Little Theatre.
+As for cultural activities, you can catch regular shows at the Amelia Community Theatre.
 There is also the Amelia Arts Academy, which is one of only four certified arts schools in Florida.

 Fernandina Beach contains a historic downtown district that is filled with tons of culture, as well as excellent boutique shopping.
 On the second Saturday of every month, the downtown art galleries host “Artrageous Artwalks” where visitors can tour all of the local galleries and meet local artists.